-Understanding the federal role in U.S. education policy
+Understanding the federal role in U.S. education policy.

 What role should the central government play in decentralized education systems?
 Answering this question is critical to improving student outcomes across the globe, as governments seek the best way of maximizing local involvement in schools while also improving standards and accountability.

-Around the world, many countries have decentralised their education systems in recent years.
+Around the world, many countries have decentralized their education systems in recent years.
 In the face of this global trend, it is worth giving a closer look at education in the United States, a system that was decentralised from its inception and now has more than 14,000 local school districts.
 While it is impossible to draw direct lessons from one country to another, there is still something to be learned from the struggle to address inequality, protect civil rights, ensure accountability, and guarantee a voice for all stakeholders in the decentralised U.S. school system.

 The swing of the pendulum